-SASB Software and IT Services Standard 2018 Code Accounting metric Response Environmental footprint of hardware infrastr ructure TC-SI-130a.1 (1) Total energy consumed, (2) percentage grid electricity, (3) percentage renewable In 2022, our data centres consumed 436,806 gigajoules (GJ) of electricity.
-100% was grid electricity, and 100% of co-located data centre direct IT load was renewable through purchase of RECs.
-See the 'Environmental' section of our 2021 ESG Impact Report or the 'Owning our impact' section of this Impact Fact Sheet for more information.
-TC-SI-130a.2 (1) Total water withdrawn, (2) total water consumed, percentage of each in regions with high or extremely high baseline water stress In 2022, our data centres withdrew 76,515 cubic meters of water.
+SASB Software & IT Services Standard 2018 Code Accounting metric Response Environmental footprint of hardware infrast ructure TC-SI-130a.1 (1) Total energy consumed, (2) percentage grid electricity, (3) percentage renewable In 2022, our data centers consumed 436,806 gigajoules (GJ) of electricity.
+100% was grid electricity, and 100% of co-located data-center direct IT load was renewable through purchase of RECs.
+See the Environmental section of our 2021 ESG Impact Report or the Owning our Impact section of this Impact Fact Sheet for more information.
+TC-SI-130a.2 (1) Total water withdrawn, (2) total water consumed, percentage of each in regions with High or Extremely High Baseline Water Stress In 2022, our data centers withdrew 76,515 cubic meters of water.
 The water was used for cooling in a closed-loop process, so no water was consumed.
 3.07% of these withdrawals occurred in areas identified by the World Resources Institute as having high or extremely high baseline water stress.
-TC-SI-130a.3 Discussion of the integration of environmental considerations into strategic planning for data centre needs Dropbox is focused on reducing energy consumption at its data centres by maintaining excellent PUE, optimising overall power consumption and sourcing 100% renewable electricity for its direct data-centre IT load.
-See the 'Environmental' section of our 2021 ESG Impact Report or the 'Owning our impact' section of this Impact Fact Sheet for more information.
+TC-SI-130a.3 Discussion of the integration of environmental considerations into strategic planning for data center needs Dropbox is focused on reducing energy consumption at its data centers by maintaining excellent PUE, optimizing overall power consumption, and sourcing 100% renewable electricity for its direct data-center IT load.
+See the Environmental section of our 2021 ESG Impact Report or the Owning our Impact section of this Impact Fact Sheet for more information.

-Data privacy an d freedom of expression TC-SI-220a.1 Description of policies and practices relating to behavioural advertising and user privacy See the 'Data privacy, security and reliability' section of our 2021 ESG Impact Report and the Privacy Policy.
+Data privacy and freedom of expression TC-SI-220a.1 Description of policies and practices relating to behavioral advertising and user privacy See the Data Privacy, Security, and Reliability section of our 2021 ESG Impact Report and the Privacy Policy .
 TC-SI-220a.2 Number of users whose information is used for secondary purposes Dropbox does not sell user data and does not make money from advertising.
-See the 'What & Why' section of our Privacy Policy for more information.
+See the What & Why section of our Privacy Policy for more information.
 TC-SI-220a.3 Total amount of monetary losses as a result of legal proceedings associated with user privacy In 2022, we did not have any material monetary losses as a result of legal proceedings associated with user privacy.
 When public disclosure criteria are met, monetary losses as a result of legal proceedings are included in our Form 10-K. TC-SI-220a.4 (1) Number of law enforcement requests for user information, (2) number of users whose information was requested, (3) percentage resulting in disclosure See our Transparency at Dropbox reports for information about how we handle requests from law enforcement.
-TC-SI-220a.5 List of countries where core products or services are subject to government-required monitoring, blocking, content filtering or censoring Dropbox believes that government data requests should be limited in the information they seek and narrowly tailored to specific people and legitimate investigations.
+TC-SI-220a.5 List of countries where core products or services are subject to government required monitoring, blocking, content filtering, or censoring Dropbox believes that government data requests should be limited in the information they seek and narrowly tailored to specific people and legitimate investigations.
 In accordance with our Privacy Policy, Dropbox may disclose user information to third parties only if we determine that such disclosure is reasonably necessary.
-We abide by specific guiding principles when receiving, scrutinising and responding to government (including national security) requests for user data.
+We abide by specific guiding principles when receiving, scrutinizing, and responding to government (including national security) requests for user data.